-Microfluidic systems are part of an emerging technology which deals with minute amount of liquids (biological samples and reagents) on a small scale.
-They are fast, compact and can be made into a highly integrated system to deliver sample purification, separation, reaction, immobilization, labelling, detection, etc, and thus are promising for applications such as lab-on-a-chip and handheld healthcare devices.
-Miniaturized micropumps typically consist of a moving-part component, such as a membrane structure, to deliver liquids, and they are unreliable, complicated in structure and difficult to be integrated with other control electronics circuits.
-The trend of new-generation micropumps is moving-part-free micropumps operated by advanced techniques, such as electrokinetic force, surface tension/energy, acoustic waves, etc. This paper reviews the development and advances of the relevant technologies, and introduces the electrowetting-on-dielectrics and acoustic wave-based microfluidics.
+Microfluidic systems are part of an emerging technology which deals with minute amounts of liquids (biological samples and reagents) on a small scale.
+They are fast, compact and can be made into a highly integrated system to deliver sample purification, separation, reaction, immobilization, labelling, as well as detection, thus are promising for applications such as lab-on-a-chip and handheld healthcare devices.
+Miniaturized micropumps typically consist of a moving-part component, such as a membrane structure, to deliver liquids, and are often unreliable, complicated in structure and difficult to be integrated with other control electronics circuits.
+The trend of new-generation micropumps is moving-part-free micropumps operated by advanced techniques, such as electrokinetic force, surface tension/energy, acoustic waves.
+This paper reviews the development and advances of relevant technologies, and introduces electrowetting-on-dielectrics and acoustic wave-based microfluidics.
 The programmable electrowetting micropump has been realized to dispense and manipulate droplets in 2D with up to 1000 addressable electrodes and electronics built underneath.
-The acoustic wave-based microfluidics can be used not only for pumping, mixing and droplet generation but also for biosensors, suitable for single-mechanism-based lab-on-chips application.
+The acoustic wave-based microfluidics can be used not only for pumping, mixing and droplet generation but also for biosensors, suitable for single-mechanism-based lab-on-a-chip applications.